slawkens/myaac-docs/customize/plugins/about-plugins.md

   * your-plugin.json
   * your-plugin/ (directory)
     * all files that your plugins uses should be placed here.
-    * Except files like templates and pages that currently needs to be placed outside of this folder
+    * (applies only to 0.8) Except files like templates and pages that currently needs to be placed outside of this folder
       * templates in templates/ folder
       * pages in system/pages/
+    * (applies only to 1.0+) you can put custom content in the following folders under the plugin:
+      * pages/
+      * themes/
+      * and commands/
+    * This allows for high customization through the plugins

 ### Definition File